robertluwang/portabledevops/README.md

 [MSYS](http://www.mingw.org/wiki/MSYS) is a collection of GNU utilities such as bash, make, gawk and grep to allow building of applications and programs which depend on traditionally UNIX tools to be present.
 It is lightweight *NIX shell on windows.
 The [MSYS2](https://sourceforge.net/projects/msys2/?source=navbar) is an independent rewrite of MSYS, based on modern Cygwin (POSIX compatibility layer) and MinGW-w64 with the aim of better interoperability with native Windows software.

 ## What is portabledevops?
 it is portable practice approach to integrate all portable devops tools into one portable folder running on usb or portable disk

-### the portabledevops folder structure:
+## portabledevops folder structure:
 &lt;drive&gt;:\portabledevops\
 \* productive tools
 ```